Zsick421/Ubuntu-Harding/README.md

 Scripts for Harding a ubuntu os

 Hello These are scripts ive made for harding Ubuntu systems.

-I will slowly updating this script
+I will slowly be updating this script